EAPD-DRB/OG-PHL/docs/book/content/calibration/demographics.md

 (SecDemogFert)=
 ## Fertility rates

-<<<<<<< HEAD
-   Our data for Indonesia fertility rates by age come from United Nations fertility rate data for a country for some range of years (at least one year) and by age.
-The country_id=710 is for Indonesia.
+   Our data for Philippines fertility rates by age come from United Nations fertility rate data for a country for some range of years (at least one year) and by age.
+The `country_id=608` is for the Philippines.
 These data come from the United Nations Data Portal API for UN population data (see https://population.un.org/dataportal/about/dataapi).
 The UN variable code for Population by 1-year age groups and sex is "47" and that for Fertility rates by age of mother (1-year) is "68".

   {numref}`Figure %s <FigFertRatesPHL>` was created using the [`ogcore.demographics.get_fert()`](https://github.com/PSLmodels/OG-Core/blob/master/ogcore/demographics.py#L146) function, which downloaded the data from the United National Data Portal API and plotted it in Python.[^un_data_portal]